msovara/mpas-chpc-uct-hub/README.md

 # MPAS

-Start the download process by editing dates in the forcing files:
+Set up a ```tmux or screen``` session and then start the download process by editing dates in the forcing files:
 ```cfsr_dwn_prslev_modified.py ```& ```cfsr_dwn_sfc_modified.py```.
 This assumes that you already have an account on the cfsr website.
 ```
 passwd = ""